semrush/intergalactic/website/docs/components/inline-input/inline-input-api.md

 <TypesView type="InlineInputConfirmControlProps" :types={...types} />

-## InlineInput.
-CancelControl
+## InlineInput.CancelControl

 The addon with hint tooltip and icon.
 By default is displayed with middle-size Close icon.
 Addon click triggers `InlineInput` `onCancel` callback.

 ```jsx
 import InlineInput from 'intergalactic/inline-input';